toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 ## Thread-safety

 You know its complicated when there is a [chapter](https://doc.rust-lang.org/nomicon/send-and-sync.html) for it in the Rust Nomicon.
-Send and Sync traits help the Rust compiler reason about thread safety.
+The `Send` and `Sync` traits help the Rust compiler reason about thread safety.
 They are used to mark data that can be shared or moved across different threads.
 Typically this is not safe to do for and requires the use of synchronization.

 ### Send: